Our Post Finishing Options

 Painting

-Painting is one of the most widely used surface treatments for industrial products and daily items.
-It enables various finishes, including matt, glossy, textured, and soft-touch coatings, with virtually unlimited color possibilities in theory.
-The process involves spraying a layer of paint onto the part's surface.
-Colors can be matched to the customer’s specified Pantone color number, while finishes range from matte, gloss to metallic.
-Painting also provides protective benefits, effectively safeguarding metal parts against oxidation and corrosion.
+Painting involves various finishes, including matt, glossy, textured, and soft-touch coatings, with virtually unlimited color options in theory.
+It provides protective benefits, effectively safeguarding metal parts against oxidation and corrosion.

 Anodizing